Yunnanlu station

-Yunnanlu station (云南路站) is a station on Line 4 of the Nanjing Metro, and a planned interchange station with the currently under-construction Line 5.
-It opened on January 18, 2017 alongside seventeen other stations as part of Line 4's first phase.
+Yunnanlu station (云南路站) is a station on Line 4 and Line 5 of the Nanjing Metro.
+It opened on January 18, 2017, alongside seventeen other stations as part of Line 4's first phase.
 The station is oriented on an east–west axis, underneath the intersection of Beijing West Road and Yunnan Road to the north and Shanghai Road to the south.

 The station has five exits and sits on the northwestern corner of Nanjing University's Gulou campus and near the headquarters for the provincial electric company and a gaokao testing center.